adithya-sakthi/SQL-Case-Studies/NASA Explaratory study/README.md

-## Case Study 3
-### Unveiling the Stars: Exploring NASA Astronauts
+## Case Study #3: Exploring NASA Astronauts
 This case study aims to uncover insights into NASA astronauts by analyzing a comprehensive dataset.
 In this exploration, we'll dive into the demographics, careers, and achievements of these remarkable individuals who have ventured into the cosmos.

 ### TECH STACK:
-Python: Utilized for data cleaning, exploration, and visualization. \
-MySQL: Employed for extracting valuable insights from the dataset.
+Python, Mysql.

 ### TASKS: